slatedocs/slate/source/index.html.md

 ![Bulk Disburse](images/bulk_disburse_cancel.png)

-You can also double check each of your transactions by navigating to the account statement page on our portal.
+You can also double check each of your transactions by navigating to the account statement page on the OY! dashboard.

-# VA Aggregator
+# API VA Aggregator

 **What is a VA?**